glenn20/mp-image-tool-esp32/README.md

   (`--app-size 0x200000`)
 - change the size of any partition (`--resize factory=0x2M,vfs=0x400K`)
-- extract the micropython application image (`.app-bin`) from the firmware file
+- extract the micropython application image (`.app-bin`) from the firmware file (`--extract-app`)

 `mp-image-tool-esp32` will create a copy of the provided firmware file with the partition table modified according to the options provided.
 The original firmware file is not modified in any way.
 If no modification options are given, it will print the partition table of `filename`.

+`mp-image-tool-esp32` also works with flash storage on esp32 devices:

+- print a summary of the partition table on flash storage of an esp32 device (`mp-image-tool-esp32 /dev/ttyUSB0`)
+- erase a partition on an esp32 device (`mp-image-tool-esp32 --erase-part nvs /dev/ttyACM0`)
+  - micropython automatically re-inits nvs partitions after being erased
+- erase a filesystem on a partition on an esp32 device (`mp-image-tool-esp32 --erase-fs vfs /dev/ttyACM0`)
+  - erases the first 4 blocks of the partition - micropython will automatically build a fresh filesystem on the next boot.

+`mp-image-tool-esp32` uses the `esptool.py` program to perform the operations on attached esp32 devices.

 ## Install